aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 ---

 ## Objective
-This guide walks you through the process of building container images for our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project and running them as distinct services using Docker Compose.
+This lab walks you through the process of building container images for our [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project and running them as distinct services using Docker Compose.
 By the end, you'll know how to manage your multi-service applications more effectively, ensuring smoother development, deployment, and updates.
 ## Prerequisites
 - [Setting up the Development Environment](../../intro/python/environment-setup.md)